 - Preparation for employment - This course will prepare you for the range of technology-orientated career paths in the highly dynamic audio technology environment.
 Our students have gone to work with companies such as Eurotec International and BBC.

 - Get real life work experience - This course has the option of a sandwich year which you can take between your second and final year.
-Plus, you will have the option to join our Curzon Software House and take part in industry projects over summer to build up skills for your CV.

 - Members of WISE - Inspiring female talent in physics and computing.

 - State-of-the-art campus and facilities - You’ll be taught across our three City Centre Campuses that include; Millennium Point, which has recently had a £6.5 million investment in facilities; the £57 million Royal Birmingham Conservatoire; and £62 million Parkside Campus.
 Find out more about our campuses.

 - Be inspired - Adam has Autism and other mental health conditions but he hasn’t let it get in the way of achieving a first-class degree.
 Read about how Adam applied through clearing and started his journey at BCU.

 We accept a range of qualifications, the most popular of which are detailed below.